SiriusScan/Sirius/README.md

 ## Usage
 To use Sirius, first start all of the services by running `docker-compose up`.
 Then, access the web UI at `localhost:5173`.

+### Remote Scanner
+If you would like to setup Sirius Scan on a remote machine and access it you must modify the `./UI/config.json` file to include your server details.

 **Good Luck!
 Have Fun!
 Happy Hacking!**